edurange/edurange-flask-docs/installation.md

 	-`mkdir data/tmp`

+10. Make the logs directory using

+	`mkdir logs`

 ---

 #### Setting Up the Postgres Server

-10. Open the postgres command line using
+11. Open the postgres command line using

 	`sudo -u postgres psql`

-11. Change the default user using
+12. Change the default user using

 	`ALTER USER postgres WITH PASSWORD 'passwordfoo';`

-12. Create the postgres database using
+13. Create the postgres database using

 	`CREATE DATABASE refactor;`

-13. Exit the postgres command line using
+14. Exit the postgres command line using

 	`\q`